Thousands mourn U.S.-Mexican singer Jenni Rivera

 Rivera's plane crashed in mountains south of Monterrey killing all seven on board.

-The singer was to perform in the city of Toluca, 40 miles southwest of Mexico City, in central Mexico after a concert in Monterrey.
+The singer was to perform in the city of Toluca, 40 miles (64 km) southwest of Mexico City, in central Mexico after a concert in Monterrey.
 It is not clear what caused the crash.

 (Reporting by Eric Kelsey; Editing by Stacey Joyce)